Custom Pet Portraits in Pastel

 Framing

 Most people prefer to choose their own frame to suit their taste and décor, therefore all my portraits come unframed.
-When framing a pastel, please note you will need to use a mount (ideally a double mount), the glass mustn't touch the actual drawing.
+When framing, please note you will need to use mounts or spacers so that the glass doesn't touch the actual drawing; a minimum of 1/4 inch should me maintained between the drawing and the glass cover.
+This can be achieved with a double mount, or by using a spacers.

 FAQ